-At the beginning, André's works were close in colouring and subject to the Nabis painters Vuillard and Bonnard but soon Renoir became his major inspiration and at various times both the ideas of Impressionism and Post-Impressionism can be seen in his works.
+At the beginning, André's works were close in colouring and subject to the Nabis painters, Vuillard and Bonnard, but quickly, Renoir became his major inspiration.
+At various points both the ideas of Impressionism and Post-Impressionism can be seen in his works.

 The works of Albert André are represented in many important museums, including, the Museum of Modern Art, New York, the Chicago Art Institute, the museums in Philadelphia and Washington DC, and the Musée D’Orsay in Paris.